Anna Sokolow: Career

 Sokolow first performed with the Martha Graham Company in 1930.
 She danced with the company as a soloist for about 8 years.
 While performing with the Graham company, she assisted Louis Horst in his choreography classes.
 One of her notable performances with the company was in Massine's “Rite of Spring” in 1930.

 Alongside her work with the Martha Graham Company, Sokolow began choreographing and offering solo performances in 1932.
 She developed the Theatre Union Dance Group in 1933, which was renamed “Dance Unit” in 1935.

 In programs for “Dance Unit”, Anna Sokolow's name wasn't emphasized in order to bring more attention to the group as opposed to certain individuals.
-Despite this, the dancers were known as the "Sokolovas."
 In 1936, a full evening of her own work was presented at the Young Men's Hebrew Association (YMHA) in New York City.
 Some of the works included in the program were Speaker (1935), Strange American Funeral (1935), Inquisition ‘36 (1936), and Four Little Salon Pieces (1936).
 In 1937, four men joined the Dance Unit for the first time, premiering in Excerpts from a War Poem (1937).
-With the addition of men, she avoided dividing movement based on gender and instead presented all bodies as equals.
+With the addition of men, Sokolow avoided dividing movement based on gender and instead presented all bodies as equals.

 Beginning in the 1930s, she affiliated herself with the politicized "radical dance" movement, out of which developed her work Anti-War Trilogy (1933).
 During this time period, she performed and choreographed both solo and ensemble works, which tackled subject matter that included the exploitation of workers and growing troubles of Jews in Germany.
-Sokolow drew a lot of inspiration from the Union movement as she considered the unions her first audience.
+Sokolow drew inspiration from the Union movement, and stated in a 1975 interview that she considered the unions her first audience.
 She often explored themes of Communism, socialism, and the working class through her dances, particularly in Strange American Funeral (1935) and Case No. -- (1937).
 Several works from this period, including Anti-War Trilogy, were set to music by the composer Alex North.

 In the 1940s, Sokolow continued premiering works in various venues throughout New York City, such as The Bride (1946), a piece influenced by traditional elements from Orthodox Jewish wedding ceremonies.
 From 1955 to 1985, Sokolow regularly choreographed for the Juilliard Dance Ensemble at the Juilliard School.
 She created many notable pieces for the group including Primavera (1955) and Ballade (1965).

 In 1953, Sokolow created Lyric Suite, one of her most well-received works.
 A collection of solos, duets, and ensemble work set to the music of Alban Berg, Lyric Suite was noteworthy for its lack of a narrative and its "suite form" design.
 The New Dance Group sponsored the first showing of Lyric Suite in March 1954.
 Sokolow considered this piece as the beginning of a new era in her choreography.